santiago-sanitation-systems/Santiago.jl/README.md

 # Or systems with a high phosphor recovery (run massflow calculation first):
 select_systems(allSys, 8, target="phosphor" => "recovery_ratio")

+# By default the returned systems are diverse while having a good
+# target score.
+You can ignore the diversity requirement to get the
+# systems with the best target scores by setting
+# the `selection_type` to "ranking".
+select_systems(allSys, 10, selection_type="ranking")

 # -----------
 # 6) write some properties in a DataFrame for further analysis